 Our Section 143(1) Notice Process

-Engaging us for Section 143(1) Notice in Kangpokpi follows the structured process outlined below.
-Each step has its own deliverable and timeline, and we keep you informed at every transition.
+Engaging us for Section 143(1) Notice in Kangpokpi follows the structured process below.
+Each step has its own deliverable and timeline.
 Total typical duration: 7–15 days:

 - Intimation analysis — 1 dayWe compare your filed ITR against the 143(1) intimation, identify exact mismatch lines and amounts.